ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 ## Build, test, release, and deployment
 ![Illustration of the _Chirp!_ event process as UML class diagram.](docs/Images/UML diagram BTRD.png)

+The UML diagram shows the pocess of building, testing, releasing, and deploying _Chirp!_ to our GitHub and Azure Web App.
+The workflow trigger is dependent on the type of action that occurs in the repository.
+Push with the Tag `v*` where * represents the next release version, etc "v1.0", will trigger the release workflow, while making a pull request will trigger the Test workflow.
+Accepting the Pull request will trigger a merge to main and trigger both the test and the Build and deploy workflow, which will deploy the application to Azure.
+Afterwards each workflow will trigger the Release workflow, handles its own straightforward steps and does not depend on the other workflows.
+All the workflows follow a similar pattern, where they set up, restores and builds the project before handling their independent tasks.

 ## Team work